jenting/longhorn/enhancements/20210525-async-pull-backups.md

 6. Loop the `backupVolumesToDelete`, delete the CR in `backupvolumes.longhorn.io`.
 7. Loop all backup volumes in the cluster CR `backupvolumes.longhorn.io`, for each backup volume (BV):
    1. Get the backup volume in the cluster CR `backupvolumes.longhorn.io`.
-   2. List historical volume backups in the backup volume CR `backupvolumes.longhorn.io` field `spec.backups`.
+   2. List historical volume backups in the backup volume CR `backupvolumes.longhorn.io` field `status.backups`.
    3. List historical volume backups under the backup volume (BV)from the external backup store.
-   4. Find the different volume backups `volumeBackupsToPull` that are in the external backup store and aren't in the backup volume CR field `spec.backups`.
+   4. Find the different volume backups `volumeBackupsToPull` that are in the external backup store and aren't in the backup volume CR field `status.backups`.
-   5. Find the different volume backups `volumeBackupsToDelete` that are in the backup volume CR `spec.backups` and aren't in the external backup store.
+   5. Find the different volume backups `volumeBackupsToDelete` that are in the backup volume CR `status.backups` and aren't in the external backup store.
-   6. Loop the `volumeBackupsToPull`, read the historical volume backup metadata from the external backup store, and add to the backup volume CR field `spec.backups`.
+   6. Loop the `volumeBackupsToPull`, read the historical volume backup metadata from the external backup store, and add to the backup volume CR field `status.backups`.
-   7. Loop the `volumeBackupsToDelete`, delete the backup volume CR `spec.backups`.
+   7. Loop the `volumeBackupsToDelete`, delete the backup volume CR `status.backups`.
-   8. Update the backup volume (BV) CR `spec.backups`.
+   8. Update the backup volume (BV) CR `status.backups`.

 For the longhorn manager endpoints:
 - **GET** `/v1/backupvolumes`: read all backup volumes from the cluster custom resource (CR).